5 Star Comment

 - 2 15 count Phyllo cups

-- 1 cup pimento cheese – prepared or homemade
+- 1 cup pimento cheese – homemade or store bought

 - ¼ cup chopped pecans – optional